 - Ride the bus

-A car comes with a ton of costs.
+There’s a lot of costs associated with having a car.
 From licensing and insurance to oil changes and gas, by the time you pay for all of that plus fees to park near your school, your entire budget may be blown.
-Hopping a ride on the bus can save you a lot of money, and some schools even include a bus pass as part of your tuition.
+Hopping a ride on the bus can save you lots of money, and some schools even include a bus pass as part of your tuition.
 It’s worth looking into.

-- Buy your books used, or borrow them
+- Buy your textbooks used, or borrow them

 - Take advantage of free stuff